latenitefilms/BRAWToolbox/docs/buy.md

 > [:icon-desktop-download: **Click here to buy on the Mac App Store**](https://apps.apple.com/au/app/braw-toolbox/id6444061549?mt=12)

-You can buy BRAW Toolbox for **USD$79.99**, however for the **first week only** as a thank you to our early adopters, it will be **50% off**.

-There is no free trial, and it will only be available on the Mac App Store as a one-time payment.
+There is currently no free trial, and it is only be available on the Mac App Store as a one-time payment.

----

-### Before You Buy

-Before you purchase, you should make sure that your system has a fast enough GPU and hard drive to play back BRAW files.

-You can use Blackmagic's free [Blackmagic RAW Speed Test](https://apps.apple.com/us/app/blackmagic-raw-speed-test/id1466185689?mt=12) and [Blackmagic Disk Speed Test](https://apps.apple.com/au/app/blackmagic-disk-speed-test/id425264550?mt=12) tools to ensure your system is fast enough for the footage you want to work with.

-You can also use Blackmagic's free [Blackmagic RAW Player](https://apps.apple.com/us/app/blackmagic-raw-player/id1435415804?mt=12) to test playing back BRAW files on your system.
+You can find information about Educational Pricing [here](https://brawtoolbox.io/educational/).

+Thank you to all our beta testers and early adopters, who were able to purchase BRAW Toolbox for 50% off during the first week of its release!